ManuelePasini/slides-markdown/slides/digital_twins.md

 - Distributed LSM-based DBMS
   - Hash-partitioning on primary key
   - Secondary indexes are node-local
-  - Secondary indexes retrieve a set of PKs
+    - Run in parallel
-  - Secondary indexes queries are run in parallel
+    - Retrieve a set of PKs
 - JSON based data model (ADM)
 - Asterix Query Language (AQL) as query language
 > AsterixDB stores information about the field defined a priori as separate metadata; information about fields that are ”just there” in instances of open Datatypes is stored within each instance.